Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Introduction

 \section{Introduction}

 Tidal Disruption Events (TDEs) are astrophysical transients originating from stars that are tidally destroyed by a supermassive black hole (SMBH).
 The accretion of bound stellar materials could power a month to year-long flare \citep{1988Natur.333..523R,1989IAUS..136..543P}, whose spectrum extends from radio to X-ray frequencies.
-So far, ${\mathcal O}(100)$ TDEs and TDE candidates have been identified by the Zwicky Transient Facility \citep[ZTF,][]{2019PASP..131a8002B}, the Wide-field Infrared Survey Explorer \citep[{WISE},][]{2010AJ....140.1868W}, and X-ray/radio surveys, such as eROSITA \citep{2021MNRAS.508.3820S} and Very Large Array Sky Survey \citep[VLASS,][]{2020PASP..132c5001L}.
+There have currently been ~170 TDEs, TDE candidates and TDE suspects \citep{2011ApJ...741...73V, Hammerstein_2022, masterson2024newpopulationmidinfraredselectedtidal}.
+They have been identified by the Zwicky Transient Facility \citep[ZTF,][]{2019PASP..131a8002B}, the Wide-field Infrared Survey Explorer \citep[{WISE},][]{2010AJ....140.1868W}, and X-ray/radio surveys, such as eROSITA \citep{2021MNRAS.508.3820S} and Very Large Array Sky Survey \citep[VLASS,][]{2020PASP..132c5001L}.
 Remarkably, the correlation study of an $\sim$200 TeV IceCube neutrino event IC-191001A and optical transients has revealed that a TDE, AT2019dsg, could be its most likely astrophysical counterpart \citep{2021NatAs...5..510S}.
 The subsequent joint analyses of IceCube neutrino events and electromagnetic signals have discovered more TDE candidates with potential neutrino associations, including AT2019fdr \citep{2022PhRvL.128v1101R}, AT2019aalc \citep{2021arXiv211109391V}, two dust-obscured TDE candidates \citep{2023ApJ...953L..12J}, and AT2021lwx \citep[located at a relatively high redshift $z\simeq1.0$,][]{2024arXiv240109320Y}.

 The potential correlations between TDEs and astrophysical neutrinos provide the smoking-gun evidence of cosmic ray accelerations since high-energy neutrinos are generated from the interactions between energetic nuclei and ambient radiation/matter backgrounds.
 However, for TDEs, the sites for particle accelerations and interactions are still unclear.
 Many models including relativistic jets \citep{2011PhRvD..84h1301W,2016PhRvD..93h3005W,2017MNRAS.469.1354D,2017PhRvD..95l3001L,Senno:2016bso}, accretion disks \citep{2019ApJ...886..114H}, wide-angle outflows/hidden winds \citep{2020ApJ...904....4F}, and tidal stream interactions \citep{2015ApJ...812L..39D,2019ApJ...886..114H} have been proposed as the origin of the non-thermal electromagnetic (EM) and neutrino emission from TDEs, which could potentially explain these TDE-neutrino coincidences \citep[e.g.,][]{2020PhRvD.102h3028L,2020ApJ...902..108M, 2021NatAs...5..472W, 2022MNRAS.514.4406W, 2021NatAs...5..436H,2023ApJ...948...42W,2023ApJ...956...30Y}.